 Initial Activities –

-To optimize the on-page seo, we first took a detailed overview of all on-site issues, landing page issues, page-loading speed, most popular pages as well as mobile optimizations.
+To optimize the on-page SEO, we did a thorough check of all on-site issues, landing page issues, page-loading speed, most popular pages, as well as mobile optimization.

-We also performed a technical audit for any coding issues or crawlability and indexability of the site.
+We also performed a technical audit for any coding issues, crawlability, and indexability of the site.

-Once we were done analysing, we started working on the shortcomings of the on-page seo and took some steps –
+Once we were done analyzing, we started working on the shortcomings –

 1. The keyword analysis helped us to find keywords with ‘high monthly search volumes on Google as per products’.
 We then used them to update the Meta titles and Meta descriptions on both, the homepage and product pages of the client’s website.

-2. We installed Google Webmaster Tools to identify whether the site was infected with malware or if it had other issues.
+2. We installed Google Webmaster Tools to identify if the site was infected with malware or if it had other issues.